-Working at these intersections, I am especially interested in the ways both contemporary humor and horror (as two often extreme enactments of aesthetic experience) address, uphold, and critique social and political anxieties.
+Working at these intersections, I am especially interested in the ways contemporary humor performances address, uphold, and critique social and political anxieties.
 I have also returned to a longstanding interest in tourist sites as arenas of contested rhetorical display.

 Seth K. Goldman, Ph.D.
 University of Pennsylvania, teaches and carries out research on the effects of mass media and political communication on stereotyping and prejudice, particularly in the context of public opinion about race and sexual orientation.
 He holds a joint appointment in the Department of Communication and the Commonwealth Honors College.

 Goldman is the author, with Diana C. Mutz, of The Obama Effect: How the 2008 Campaign Changed White Racial Attitudes (May 2014, Russell Sage Foundation, 2014), which won the Frank Luther Mott-Kappa Tau Alpha Research Award for the best research-based book on journalism/mass communication published in 2014.
 In addition, his work has been published in academic journals such as Public Opinion Quarterly, the American Journal of Political Science, and Political Communication.
 Financial support for his research has been provided by the Russell Sage Foundation and Time-Sharing Experiments for the Social Sciences.